BROADSoftware/HADeploy/docsite/docs/plugins_reference/storm/storm_overview.md

 ## Asynchronous mode

 A single topology launch take a signifiant amount of time.
-When there is several one to launch, performing all launch simultaneously can save a lot of time.
+When there are several ones to launch, performing all launch simultaneously can save a lot of time.
 This is the default behavior of HADeploy.

 In this default mode, all launching commands are run in a detached mode.
 Then HADeploy wait for all topologies to reach the `active` state.